greybax/greybax.github.io/source/posts/2022-09-30-how-to-automate-ms-rewards-program.md

 ## Intro

-I already have written about [MS Rewards Program](/posts/getting-cool-free-swags-via-microsoft-rewards-program/) a quite ago.
-In this post I'd like to write about how you can automate process of getting points.
+I already have written about [MS Rewards Program](/posts/getting-cool-free-swags-via-microsoft-rewards-program/) quite ago.
+In this post, I'd like to write about how you can automate getting points.

 Pretty obvious solution is: